 List of approved medical abbreviations – possibly available at the homepage of a national medical journal.

-Translation process and post-translation issues
+6Translation process and post-translation issues

 Recommendations regarding the various steps of the translation process may be found in the document entitled “Guidelines for Management of Translation of SNOMED CT®”.
 This section summarizes the most important steps.

-Translation
+6.1Translation